 (a) Equipment Requirements.
-Use a jacketed double
+Use a jacketed double boiler type melting unit, with both agitation and recirculation systems.
+Provide a pressure feed wand application system.

 (b) Material Handling.
 Submit a copy of the manufacturer's recommendations for heating, re-heating, and applying the joint adhesive material.
 Follow manufacturer's recommendations.
 Do not remove the joint adhesive from the package until immediately before it is placed in the melter.
-Joint adhesive boxes must be clearly marked with the name of the manufacturer, the trade name of the adhesive, the manufacturer's batch and lot number, the application/pour temperature, and the safe heating temperature.
+Joint adhesive boxes must be clearly marked with the name of the manufacturer's batch and lot number, the application/pour temperature, and the safe heating temperature.
 Feed additional material into the melter at a rate equal to the rate of material used.